 Until I was diagnosed with metastatic Neuroendocrine Cancer, I didn’t have a clue about hormones – it’s one of those things you just take for granted.
 However, hormones are vital to human health (male and female) and it’s only when things go wrong you suddenly appreciate how important they are.
-Hormones are involved in many conditions, not just an issue with NETs but the presence of over-secreting hormones (often called peptides throughout) is useful to aid a diagnosis albeit it often (but not always) means the tumours have metastasized.
+Hormones are involved in many conditions, not just an issue with Neuroendocrine Tumours (NETs) but the presence of over-secreting hormones (often called peptides throughout) is useful to aid a diagnosis, albeit it often (but not always) means the tumours have metastasized.
 It’s also a frequent indication that the person may have an associated NET syndrome.

 This is a really complex area and to understand the hormone problems associated with Neuroendocrine Cancer, you need to have a basic knowledge of the endocrine and neuroendocrine systems.
 I’ve no intention of explaining that (!) – other than the following high level summary: